splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

     <h3>Recommended stats<a name="aws-metricstreams" class="headerlink" href="#aws-metricstreams" title="Permalink to this headline">¶</a></h3>
   </embed>

-If you're polling data, by default Splunk Observability Cloud only imports AWS's recommended stats, which vary with the service.
-Look for your services' recommended stats in the official AWS docs.
-For example, :new-page:`CloudWatch metrics for your Classic Load Balancer <https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-cloudwatch-metrics.html>` or :new-page:`S3 monitoring with Amazon CloudWatch <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html>`.
+If you're polling data, by default Splunk Observability Cloud only imports certain stats, which are based on AWS' own recommended stats and vary with service.
+You can look for your services' recommended stats in the official AWS docs, for example :new-page:`CloudWatch metrics for your Classic Load Balancer <https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-cloudwatch-metrics.html>` or :new-page:`S3 monitoring with Amazon CloudWatch <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html>`.

-.. caution:: Starting XXX recommended stats includes less data, which helps reduce cost and latency.
-Make sure your existing charts and detectors do not use any data that is no longer included in recommended stats and continue to work properly.

 .. _aws-data-availability: